umddb/cmsc424-spring2020/README.md

 # cmsc424-spring2020
-Repository for CMSC 424, Spring 2020, University of Maryland
+Class repository for CMSC 424, Spring 2020, University of Maryland.

+This repository is used primarily to publish the assignments.